TEALSK12/apcsa-public/curriculum/README.md

   find and fix errors by “discovering the missing code segments.”
 Assignments/Levels are automatically graded, and students can compete against each other to hone their programming skills.
 - [CodingBat](http://www.codingbat.com) offers Java practice problems with instant feedback for students.
 The problems in CodingBat are distinct from those in the Building Java Programs textbook.
 CodingBat has a teacher dashboard, and a system of badges to motivate learners.
 Instructors can also upload their own sets of java problems for their classes to complete.
 - If you are interested in learning more about principles of universal design for learning, please visit [http://www.udlcenter.org/aboutudl/udlguidelines](http://www.udlcenter.org/aboutudl/udlguidelines).
 - Emerging EdTech has collected a sample of 20 digital tools to increase collaboration in the classroom.
 One of them might be perfect for your classroom:

-- See _[20 Fun Free Tools for Interactive Classroom Collaboration][]_.
-Other tools for collaboration that have been successfully used in TEALS classrooms include [Twiddla][], [Vyew][], [Skype][], and [Google Hangouts][].

   - If your classroom does not already have a digital grade management system, previous TEALS teaching teams have used Moodle, Canvas, Schoology, Excel Online, and Google Forms.

-- To create digital, self-grading, and responsive quizzes, Google Forms and Socrative offer free tools and tutorials to use their systems.

   - If you are stationed in a high-performing school, or in a school where many students have already mastered other programming languages, you may want to consider flipping (or inverting) your classroom.
 To learn more about the theory and practice of teaching in a flipped classroom, Vanderbilt University offers a comprehensive introduction and links to practical